What are volatile organic compounds (VOCs)?

 What are some health concerns caused by VOCs?

-VOCs include a variety of chemicals that can cause eye, nose and throat irritation, shortness of breath, headaches, fatigue, nausea, dizziness, and skin problems.
+VOCs include a variety of chemicals that can cause eye, nose and throat irritation, shortness of breath, headaches, fatigue, nausea, dizziness and skin problems.
 Higher concentrations may cause irritation of the lungs, as well as damage to the liver, kidney, or central nervous system.
+Long-term exposure may also cause damage to the liver, kidneys or central nervous system.

-Some VOCs are suspected to cause cancer in humans and have been shown to cause cancer in animals.
+Some VOCs are suspected of causing cancer and some have been shown to cause cancer in humans.
 The health effects caused by VOCs depend on the concentration and length of exposure to the chemicals.

 How can I avoid exposure to VOCs?

-You can best avoid exposure by controlling the source of the VOCs and using materials and products that do not give off VOCs.
+You can best avoid exposure to VOCs by controlling their source.
+Use materials and products that do not give off VOCs.
 Examples are listed below.

 - Some building products give off fewer VOCs than others.
-Try to select products suitable for indoor use.
+Select paints and varnishes that are labelled as containing low VOCs

-- Do not allow smoking in or near your home; smoking is a source of many pollutants, including VOCs.
+- Do not allow smoking in or near your home.
+Second-hand smoke contains many pollutants, including VOCs

-- Allow gases from new furnishings and building materials to be given off in storage for at least a few weeks before you bring them into your home.
-If this is not possible, increase the ventilation by opening windows and doors in your home for a few weeks.
+- Consider storing furnishings and building materials for at least a few weeks.
+This will allow gases to be given off before you bring them into your home.
+If this is not possible, increase the ventilation by opening windows and doors in your home for a few weeks

-- Buy only enough paints, cleaners and solvents for immediate use to prevent the need to store these products in your home.
+- Buy only enough paints, cleaners and solvents for immediate use so you don’t have to store them in your home.
 Follow instructions on the product label.
 Keep lids on tightly.
-Store products in a separate room; preferably an outdoor shed, or in areas with proper ventilation.
+Store products in a separate room like an outdoor shed or in areas with proper ventilation

 - Remove old or unnecessary tins or bottles that contain products with VOCs from the home.
-Do not throw unused products away with your household garbage, ensure you safely and properly dispose of them.
+Do not throw unused products away with your household garbage.
+Ensure you safely and properly dispose of them.
+Contact your local municipality or RCBC (Recycling Council of British Columbia) at www.rcbc.ca for more information

-- Do not bring recently dry-cleaned clothing into your home if it still has a strong smell.
-Leave the clothing at the shop, or take it out of the plastic wrapping and hang it in a ventilated area until it is properly dried.
+- Avoid bringing recently dry-cleaned clothing into your home if it still has a strong smell.
+Leave the clothing at the shop, or take it out of the plastic wrapping and hang it in a ventilated area until it is dry

-- Ventilate the area as much as possible during, and for several days after the installation, using fans and opening windows and doors.
+- Ventilate the area as much as possible during the installation using fans and opening windows and doors.
+Continue to ventilate for several days after installation

-- Make sure you get enough fresh, clean air into your home.
+- Make sure you get enough fresh, clean air into your home by opening windows

 For More Information